vectordotdev/vector/rfcs/2021-03-26-6517-end-to-end-acknowledgement.md

 ### Source configuration

-When building a source, the topology system will provide it with an originating source identifier.
+When building a source, the topology system will provide it with an unique source identifier.
 The source is responsible for creating its own MPSC channel pair to provide to events.
 This allows sources that receive events in batches to create a separate channel for each batch, and then `await` on the receiver to collect the finalization